 …and Fleetwood Lower:

 I get to Glasson Dock in just enough time, and have a few minutes to wander around.
 It’s a pretty little place, with a massive marina, and a huge car park.
-The car park is completely empty, but you have to pay to park there, so I leave my car just a hundred yards away at the side of the road, along with all the residents’ cars.
-The No. 89 arrives on time, and for almost all of the 47-minute journey I’m the only passenger. £4.30 for about 15 miles isn’t cheap, but could be a lot worse (Tarleton buses for example – £5 for 6 miles).
-Here’s the bus stop, next to an ice cream stall which is unfortunately closed for winter.
+The car park is completely empty, but you have to pay to park there, so I leave my car just a hundred yards away at the side of the road.
+The No 89 arrives on time, and for almost all of the 47-minute journey, I’m the only passenger.

 The bus drops me right at the ferry terminal in Knott End, and I can see the ferry on the opposite bank in Fleetwood.
 It doesn’t appear to be running yet – I need to do the crossing to make my circuit complete, so it looks like I’ll have to come back afterwards to catch the ferry.
 It’s going to tip down with rain at 4pm apparently, but I guess that doesn’t matter if I’m on the ferry.

-The walk starts off along the promenade, which is nice easy walking, but along the way I pop into the town centre to get some cash and provisions for the journey.
-I find a cashpoint, which charges me 95p which annoys me, because I then pop into the Co-Op over the road for shopping to find they have a free ATM inside.
+The route starts off along the promenade, which is nice easy walking, but along the way I pop into the town centre to get some cash and provisions for the journey.
+I find a cashpoint, which charges me 95p which is annoying, because I then pop into the Co-Op over the road for shopping to find they have a free ATM inside.
 Walking back to the promenade I find another free one.
 Bugger.
 I could do with a leak as well, but all the toilets cost 30p and I haven’t got that in change.
 I’m hungry too, so look for a cafe to kill two birds with one stone, but everywhere apart from shops appears to be closed.
-I’ll just wait until I’m out in the countryside!

 Far away in the distance, across the water, looms Heysham Nuclear Power Station.
-I’m actually doing this walk after the section which goes past the power station (for reasons explained in that blog entry), so I’m very familiar with the sinister surveillance from its imposing hulk.
+I’m actually doing this walk after the section which goes past the power station (for reasons explained in that blog entry), so I’m very familiar with its sinister hulk.
 It’s just a dot on the far coastline at the moment though.

-The promenade becomes a simple path, as it passes the outer suburbs of Knott End.
-The mundane, middle-class estate it was passing by gives way to a caravan park.
-I wonder if this coast is especially highly populated with caravan parks, or if all Britain’s coast is like that now.
+The promenade becomes a path, as it passes the outer suburbs of Knott End.
+The housing estate gives way to a caravan park.
+I wonder if this coast is especially highly populated with caravan parks, or if all of Britain’s coast is like that now.
 When I grew up in Cornwall in the 1970s I don’t remember any.
-Maybe Cornwall’s teeming with them as well now.
+Maybe Cornwall is teeming with them as well now.
 I once stayed in a static caravan for a couple of days in Rhyl.
 With five adults and three children.
 It’s not an experience I really want to remember, let alone repeat.
-Maybe because it was in Rhyl, or perhaps because it involved an overweight male friend of ours, slightly inebriated and half asleep, trying to climb into my bed after going to the toilet in the middle of the night.
+Maybe because it was in Rhyl, or perhaps because it involved an overweight male friend, inebriated and half asleep, trying to climb into my bed after going to the toilet in the middle of the night.
 Hmmm… maybe it wasn’t the caravan’s fault after all.